krzentner/language-world/data/gpt-3.5-turbo/chain_md/coffee-button-4.md

+The task `coffee-button` requires the robot to push the button on the coffee machine.
 To push the button on the coffee machine reliably, the robot should perform the following steps:
     Steps:  1.
-Put the gripper in front of the button  2.
-Move the gripper forward to push the button The robot should put the gripper in front of the button on the coffee machine.
+Position the gripper near the coffee machine button  2.
+Push the gripper onto the button to activate it First, position the gripper near the coffee machine button.
-    - When the robot's gripper is not in front of the button, the robot should put the gripper in front of the button.
+    - When the robot's gripper is not near the coffee machine button, the robot should move gripper near coffee machine button.
-    Once the gripper is in front of the button, the robot should move it forward to push the button.
+    Once the gripper is near the button, just push down on the button to activate it.
-    - When the robot's gripper is in front of the button, the robot should move the gripper forward to push the button.
+    - When the robot's gripper is near the coffee machine button, the robot should push the gripper onto the button.